Vinayak3063/Browser-history-manager/README.md

 🛠️ Tech Highlights:

-Built entirely in Java for portability
+Built entirely in c language for portability

 Utilizes Stacks and Queues to mimic browser navigation